Vermont HVAC License: How to Become an HVAC Contractor in Vermont

 Learning this essential trade takes years, but once you complete the necessary training, your skills will be in high demand in the home services and construction industry.

-According to the U.S. Bureau of Labor Statistics (BLS), there are 380,400 heating, air conditioning, and refrigeration mechanics and installers nationwide, and 900 work in Vermont.
-The BLS predicts employment to grow 5% by 2030 nationwide, adding 19,000 of these skilled workers to the ranks.
+According to the U.S. Bureau of Labor Statistics (BLS), there are 394,100 heating, air conditioning, and refrigeration mechanics and installers nationwide, and 900 work in Vermont.
+The BLS predicts employment to grow 5% from 2021 to 2031 nationwide, adding more than 20,000 of these skilled workers to the ranks, and 5% in Vermont too according to CareerOneStop, the U.S. Department of Labor's job search website.
 Contractors are struggling to find skilled tradesmen like plumbers, electricians, and HVACR professionals.
 In fact, 60% of firms in the United States had unfilled hourly craft positions, according to the Associated General Contractors of America, 2020 AGC-Autodesk Workforce Survey.
 So, if you get the training you need you should have a variety of jobs to choose from when you’re ready.

 Licensing requirements for HVAC workers and technicians vary widely from state to state.
 In Vermont, there are no specific HVAC contractor license requirements, but the state licenses HVAC technicians and contractors as specialty electricians.
 Read on to learn more about becoming an HVAC tech in The Green Mountain State.

 » Want to grow your HVAC business?
 Click here to get a demo.

 Is a state level license required to perform HVAC work in Vermont?
 No, but Vermont offers an Electrical Specialist (ES) license for HVAC contractors and technicians wishing to obtain licensure in specialty areas.